BagavanMM/NPynn/README.md

 # NPynn - Build Neural Networks in Python (v.1.1)
-This repository shows the code to a project caleld NPynn <i>(En-pine)</i>, a deep learning framework that allows you to perform classifciation and regression
+This repository shows the code to a project called NPynn <i>(En-pine)</i>, a deep learning framework that allows you to perform classification and regression

 ## Table of Contents
 [Contents of Framework](#contents-of-framework)<br>